openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 ## Discovery

 A discovery scan will first discover the Niko Home Control IP-interface in the network as a bridge.
 Default parameters will be used.
-Note that this may fail when openHab is running on a multi-homed server, in which case you will have to add the bridge manually.
+Note that this may fail when openHAB is running on a multi-homed server, in which case you will have to add the bridge manually.

 When the Niko Home Control bridge is added as a thing, from the discovery inbox or manually, system information will be read from the Niko Home Control Controller and will be put in the bridge properties, visible through Paper UI.